Venezuela Offers $100,000 Reward For Exiled Opposition Candidate - UrduPoint

 Gonzalez Urrutia, who insists he beat Venezuelan President Nicolas Maduro at the polls in July, was expected in Buenos Aires in the coming hours, a presidential source there told AFP.

-"Our tour of Latin America begins.
-First stop: Argentina," wrote Gonzalez Urrutia on X, sharing a statement that said he will meet with Argentine leader Javier Milei on Saturday, and calling on Venezuelans to rally in the central Plaza de Mayo.

-The 75-year-old has pledged to return to his country to be sworn in as president on January 10 in place of Maduro, who is set to take the oath of office that day with the backing of the loyal military.
+The 75-year-old, who has been in exile in Spain since September, has pledged to return to his country to be sworn in as president on January 10 in place of Maduro, who is set to take the oath of office that day.

 Venezuelan police published on social media Thursday a photo of the previously little-known ex-diplomat with the word "wanted" under the image.

+The opposition candidate fled to Spain after Maduro claimed victory in the troubled, economically distressed country's July 28 election and cracked down hard on dissent.

+After arriving in Buenos Aires, Gonzalez Urrutia plans to meet with President Javier Milei, according to Argentine press.

-Judicial sources confirmed to AFP that the poster will be displayed at airports and police checkpoints across the country.
+Venezuelan judicial officials told AFP that Gonzalez Urrutia's wanted poster would be displayed at airports and police checkpoints around the country.

+Spain granted Gonzalez Urrutia asylum on December 20 after Venezuela announced conspiracy and racketeering charges against him.

+Venezuela declared Maduro the winner of a third six-year term in the July vote but the opposition cried foul, saying it has detailed polling station numbers that show Gonzalez Urrutia won handily.

 Recent Stories